Sam-2727/Lasa-Student-Council-Deprecated/_posts/2020-04-24-Prom-Updates.md

 excerpt: "This page will be continuously updated with the latest information about Online Prom"
 ---
 # Latest Updates and Clarification
+- There will be many celebrities.
+Come particularly if you like the office or college/professional football!
+(May 2nd 8:30 pm)
 - The zoom code and password were sent out via naviance yesterday.
 They will not be posted on this website (May 2nd 7:15 pm)
 - We've added a Q&A for your convenience, located right here!
 (May 2nd 12 pm)
 - Vote for Prom Royalty here! <http://tinyurl.com/promroyalty2020> (May 2nd 9 am)